OToL/doc/articles.md

    - Use imgui
    - UI Rendering = 1 draw call
    - Actually, they have 1 vertex/primite buffer and multiple index buffers to handle overlays (e.g. pop-ups)
+   - Immediate GUI cannot handle everything out of the box but it can be solved by retaining some state
 - [x] Hot DLL reloading: http://ourmachinery.com/post/dll-hot-reloading-in-theory-and-practice/
     - Plugin code hot reload
     - Simple C like interface i.e.